lananh15/Enxiety-MCQs-Generator/README_EN.md

 After pulling the image, check with the command `docker images` to see the image as shown in the picture below:
 ![Screenshot 2024-08-23 150916](https://github.com/user-attachments/assets/350e8016-bc51-442c-a28b-8d7ade12fec8)
 ### 3. Run the container
-You need to create a **.env** file in the current directory in Command Prompt (refer to the **🚀 Setup and Deployment** section for the content of the .env file), and then start the container:
+You need to create a **.env** file in the current directory in Command Prompt (refer to the note of **🚀 Setup and Deployment** section for the content of the .env file), and then start the container:
 ```bash
 docker run --name uiteduq-mcqs-generator-v1 -dp 5000:5000 --env-file .env lananh15/uiteduq-mcqs-generator:v1
 ```